CodingCellist/codingcellist.github.io/content/en/post/first-go-at-tildagon-development/index.md

 crw-rw---- 1 root uucp 166, 0 Jun  5 22:03 /dev/ttyACM0
 ```

 Aha!
-That probably explains things: I am not in the `uucp` group, that might be
+That probably explains things: I am not in the `uucp` group, which might be
 a problem.
-And indeed, with a
+One

 ```
 $ sudo usermod -aG uucp thomas